At Catch22, we are focusing our campaigning work on a number of key areas. Find out about our recent work via the links below.

 We are intent on delivering our frontline services well – then capturing the experience and learning from our service delivery.
 This enables us to argue from a position of strength how public services can be better designed and delivered, achieving better outcomes for those who use them.
 Ultimately, this activity allows us to build an evidence base we need to drive our end of game: government adoption of better public services.

 The stories outlined in our Annual Review capture much about our work: the resilience of those we work with, the commitment of our staff, the complexity of people’s lives and the importance of relationships.
-But it also shows how the work we deliver has a positive impact on those we support, and how we are striving to do things differently to unlock the huge capacity that is needed to effect seismic change.
+But it also shows how the work we deliver has a positive impact on those we support, and how we are striving to do things differently.